michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 25. Now the rest of the acts of Amon which he did, are they not written in the book of the chronicles of the kings of Judah?

-26. And he was buried in his sepulchre in the garden of Uzza: and Josiah his son reigned in his stead.Josiah: Gr.
-Josias
+26. And he was buried in his sepulchre in the garden of Uzza: and Josiah his son reigned in his stead.

 ## 2 Kings 22